04jono/critter-world-writeup/README.md

 ## Implementation

-Approximately 8000 lines of code were written from scratch.
+Approximately 8000 lines of Java source code were written from scratch.

 Our first task was to design and implement a recursive descent parser for the grammar of a "critter" programming language specified in the project spec below.